2024ht66055/ACEest-Fitness-Gym-Ass2/README.md

 * Version control using Git & GitHub
 * Automated testing using Pytest
 * Containerization using Docker
+* Code Quality using SonarQube
+* Deployment and Orchestration using Kubernetes
 * CI/CD pipelines using Jenkins and GitHub Actions

 ACEest Fitness & Gym is a lightweight web application designed to manage: